Hockey Reference Blog

 Preseason Odds: Stanley Cup +1200

 The 14-game win streak of the 2009-10 Washington Capitals was a stretch of pure dominance, a display of offensive firepower and defensive lockdown.
-The streak included nine in regulation, four in overtime, and even a shootout win.
+The streak included an impressive 12 wins in regulation.
+Alexander Ovechkin and Nicklas Backstrom handled a lot of scoring load during this run.

 2020-21 Florida Panthers Roster and Statistics